 Lenders will agree to a mortgage in principle prior to auction but it still relies on the paperwork being completed before the 28-day deadline.

 Bridging loans generally take 1-2 weeks to process from the application being made, ensuring that finance is available quickly.
 This means funds would be available to make the 28-day deadline on an auction purchase.

 The main advantage of a bridging loan is the quick application process, which ensures the funding necessary to buy a property at auction is available within the required timeframe.
 However, there are several other advantages, which include the following:

 There are a few things to consider carefully before making the decision to take out a bridging loan for an auction purchase:

 The quick turnaround required for auction purchases means it can be challenging to secure funding to purchase an auction property within the timescales.
 The auction loan from Novellus fills this gap with its quick completion time for loans, from application to approval.
 A swift decision is guaranteed on all applications, ensuring the funds are in the bank immediately after the approval and legal process has completed.

 Borrowers deal directly with a principal which ensures the application process is a swift one.
 Anyone in need of fast finance can apply as every application is considered individually.

 To help discover the approximate costs involved with bridging finance use the online bridging loan calculator for guidance.

 Novellus offers a stress-free application process.
-The best way to find out if you qualify is to simply call today on +353 1 531 4237 or fill out our form below.
+For more information simply call us today on 0203 397 4871 or fill out our form below.